 Stage 3 - The period for making public submissions closed.
 Final submission report is prepared by the proponent, addressing comments received during the public consultation process, and specialist advice.

-Stage 4 - assessment of the final response from the proponent completed and the PWS prepares an Environmental Assessment Report (EAR), including the submissions report, specialist advice, and public submissions.
+Stage 4 - Assessment of the final response from the proponent completed and the PWS prepares an Environmental Assessment Report (EAR).

-Stage 5 - Final Environmental Impact Statement (EIS), EAR, and public submissions are published on the PWS website.
+Stage 5 - Final Environmental Impact Statement (EIS), EAR, are published on the PWS website.

 Public Consultation period beings